enoklearn/engineering/exercises/tooling/editor-customization.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Research code editors and their features
-2. Select an editor (e.g. VS Code, Atom, Sublime Text, etc.)
+2. Select an editor (e.g., VS Code, Atom, Sublime Text, etc.)
 3. Customize your editor (find a color scheme, change the font, add extensions, etc.)
 4. Share your editor with your mentor